-With the invention of the first clear aligner in 1997, Invisalign changed the teeth straightening game.
+When they created the first mass-marketed clear aligner system in 1997, Invisalign changed the teeth-straightening game.
 No longer were visible metal braces the sole option for adjusting and straightening teeth.
-Instead, adults could choose Invisalign’s equally-effective but much less noticeable clear aligners, and the company’s popularity took off.
+Instead, adults could choose Invisalign’s much less noticeable clear aligners (aka “invisible braces”).

-SmileDirectClub was one of the first companies to pioneer at-home clear aligner treatment.
-They send custom clear aligners directly to customers’ homes, where they can administer the entire treatment themselves.
-Place the two products side by side, and they’ll look very similar, but the truth is that Invisalign and SmileDirectClub deliver very different treatments and procedures.
+SmileDirectClub was one of the first companies to pioneer a clear aligner treatment that can be administered entirely from home.
+Place their aligners side by side and they’ll look similar, but Invisalign and SmileDirectClub actually deliver very different treatments and procedures.

-If you’re trying to decide between these two popular treatment options, you’ve landed in the right place.
-In this review, we’ll dive into the details of how Invisalign and SmileDirectClub actually compare — including several things your dentist might not have told you.
+If you’re trying to decide between them, you’re in the right place.
+This review will dig into the details of how Invisalign and SmileDirectClub actually compare.

 Table of Contents